mbeddr/mps-platform-docs/src/doc/docs/aspects/typesystem.md

 ---
-title: Typ system aspect
+title: Typ System Aspect
 tags:
 - aspect
 ---

-# Type system aspect
+# Type System Aspect

 > A type system is part of a language definition assigning types to the nodes in the models written using the language.
 The type system language is also used to check certain constraints on nodes and their types.
 >